guptapriya7171/React-Notes/README.md

    Shortcut to replace a bunch of words or open a replace tab : ctrl + shift +h
 2. We can even include cdn link in our project: https://reactjs.org/docs/cdn-links.html and run the same on VS code. </br>
-   To make it possible, we need to install the Live server extension and then later press on the Go Live option in the bottom-most part of the vs code interface.
+   To make it possible, we need to install the Live server extension and then later press on the Go Live option in the bottom-most part of the vs code interface. <br>
 3. <b>Redux</b>
    Redux is a tool for a state management.
 It is used to manage the state of data and access them at different components level in the app.
 In redux, there are three parts as follows: Actions, Reducer & Store.<br>
    <h3>React Features</h3>